 The lakeside town sits on the shores of Lake Wanaka.
-Many of the best things to see & do in Wanaka focus around its lakeshore.
+Many of the coolest things to see & do in Wanaka focus around its lakeshore.
 At beautiful Lake Wanaka, plenty of activities on the water await.
-Hop onto a kayaking, boating or fishing adventure to experience the lake at its finest.
+Hop onto a kayaking, boating, or fishing adventure to experience the lake at its finest.
 Feeling brave?
 Opt for paragliding, skydiving, or abseiling.

 Wine lovers will likewise love spending time in the Wanaka area.
 Topping the list of wine-tasting destinations is Rippon Vineyard.
 Located on Lake Wanaka, it’s one of Queenstown’s most popular wineries.
 On top of the Southern Alps views from the cellar door, you’ll enjoy some of the finest wines in Central Otago—and even in New Zealand!

 Visiting Wanaka in winter?
 Take to the slopes.
-Cardrona Alpine Resort and Treble Cone, two of the top ski resorts in Queenstown, are nearby.
+Cardrona Alpine Resort and Treble Cone, two of the top ski resorts around Queenstown, are nearby.

 Wanaka is about an hour northeast of Queenstown.
 The two most common routes are via State Hwy 6 or the Cardrona Valley.

 Need a primer for New Zealand’s awe-inspiring beauty?
 Set your compass for Mt.
 Aspiring National Park.
 The sprawling national park offers some of the most accessible deep wilderness experiences on South Island.
 You can trek into Mt.
 Aspiring National Park easily from Wanaka and at various points on State Hwy 6.